 Not to be missed: Climbing the Risnjak Mountain

-You can spend some time there on a day trip, or explore it for a few days.
+You can visit it during a day trip (by, for example, only visiting Paklenica National Park) or explore it during a few days long trip.
 Just remember to bring proper hiking equipment with you.

-How to get there: Velebit is a big mountain, so you can approach it from a few directions.
-However, the A 1 highway will get you close to it.
-And then, you can take a local road depending on which part would you like to visit.
+How to get there: Velebit is a large mountain, so you can get there from a few directions.
+You can approach it by the A1 highway and take a local road to get to the part you’d like to visit.

 Not to be missed: Veliki Tabor Castle

 How to get there: Hrvatsko zagorje is located in the very north of Croatia.
-If you’re entering the country at Macelj border crossing, you’ll get there immediately.
-If you’ll visit from Zagreb, follow the A 2 highway and exit close to the place you’d like to visit.
+You’ll get there immediately if you enter the country at the Macelj border crossing.
+If you’ll visit from Zagreb, follow the A2 highway and exit at a place you’d like to go to.

 Best places to visit in Croatia for the beach holiday

-TIP: There are many hidden local beaches in Croatia only locals know about.
-Ask your host or at a hotel for recommendations for some of those local gems.
+TIP: Croatia is home to many beautiful hidden beaches only locals know about.
+Ask your host or at a hotel for recommendations to visit some of those places.

 Not to be missed: Komiža